mixlr/mixlr.github.io/_posts/2016-03-31-five-ways-to_use-slack-sounds.markdown

 ![A Slack command triggers the Slack webhook to post to our Raspberry Pi which then in turn plays a sound on our office speakers](/images/slack-sounds-diagram.png)

-For that we built a web server using Go which parses the different HTTP messages and translates them into Linux commands to be executed on the Raspberry Pi.
+For that we built a web server **Huck 9000** (name inspired by our patron saint Mick Hucknall) using Go which parses the different HTTP messages and translates them into Linux commands to be executed on the Raspberry Pi.

 ![Mixlr HQ Sounds reporting back to Slack which sound is played](/images/slack-sounds-trombone.png)